aimms/documentation/pro/saml.rst

 AIMMS PRO Configuration
 -----------------------

-Setting up the link is straightforward: Click on the 'Edit Environment Details' icon on the right side of the environment box in the users tab of the AIMMS PRO Portal.
+Setting up the link is straightforward: Click on the 'Link to SAML' 2nd icon on the right side of the environment box in the users tab of the AIMMS PRO Portal.
 This will open a dialog in which you must specify the SAML metadata URL.
 For example, https://saml.adfs/federationmetadata/2007-06/federationmetadata.xml.
 Leave the URL blank to remove the association.

 It is allowed to have two environments pointing to the same SAML IDP.